 Deloitte Netherlands has entered a new era of IT integration and corporate responsibility by opening their new Amsterdam office in The Edge, awarded the title of “world's most sustainable office building” through the Building Research Establishment’s Environmental Assessment Methodology (BREEAM).

-Described as a “computer with a roof,” The Edge incorporates a multitude of innovative IT solutions and produces 102 percent of its own energy.
+Described as a “computer with a roof,” The Edge incorporates a multitude of innovative IT solutions and produces 102 per cent of its own energy.

 The nerve system of this operation is an internal network to which nearly every device is connected via 28,000 sensors and the Internet of Everything.
-Deloitte professionals and guests can control an array of services through a single, device–independent tool called MapIQ, a unified system with the look, feel, and usability of a smartphone app.
+Deloitte professionals and guests can control an array of services through a single, device–independent tool called MapIQ, a unified system with the look, feel and usability of a smartphone app.
 From finding a parking spot to booking a conference room, MapIQ makes the lives of Deloitte's professionals easier.

-This high degree of system connectivity results in a significant amount of data on the usage of services and products within the office, which is analyzed and interpreted through a business intelligence platform.
+This high degree of system connectivity results in a significant amount of data on the usage of services and products within the office, which is analysed and interpreted through a business intelligence platform.
 The ability to allocate space and services based on real-time occupancy balances the best performance of the building and user preference—easing the burden on the environment through the resulting energy conservation.

-The vision for The Edge reflects the commitment of Deloitte Netherlands to innovation and sustainability: intelligent devices communicating with each other to provide new insights in usage and maintenance and creating personalized, relevant services for Deloitte professionals while greening the world around it.
+The vision for The Edge reflects the commitment of Deloitte Netherlands to innovation and sustainability: intelligent devices communicating with each other to provide new insights in usage and maintenance and creating personalised, relevant services for Deloitte professionals while greening the world around it.